Three puffin

 The bird cliffs in Vestmanna.
 The boat will sail close to these amazing cliffs.

-Another exciting boat tour takes place on Streymoy island.
+Another exciting boat tour takes place on Streymoy Island.
 Make sure to also book the classic boat tour to the Vestmanna Sea Cliffs.

 These towering sea cliffs rises out of the ocean with impressive heights.
 Boat tours to Vestmannabjørgini as these cliffs are called in the Faroese language will take just under two hours.
 The tour is an enchanting nature adventure at sea.